aragalie/aragalie/README.md

 I very much prefer system architecture and backend development, but can handle the full stack if needed, including advanced DevOps such as CI/CD, cloud provider setup and configuration as well as complex networking.

-Fully remote only, I'm based in Zurich, Switzerland.
+Fully remote only, I'm based in Zurich🇨🇭 and working via B2B contract.

 ----
 Programming languages I'm very comfortable working with: